Fort de la Pompelle (Reims)

 The museum in the Fort de la Pompelle

-A plaque in the museum commemorates the fallen French fighter pilot René Dorme, who was shot down over the fort by the German fighter pilot Heinrich Kroll in 1917.
+A commemorative plaque within the museum honors the fallen French fighter pilot René Dorme, who was shot down above the fort in 1917 by German ace Heinrich Kroll.
+On November 11, 1968, during a speech, Jean Taittinger, the Mayor of Reims, declared:

 “The city of Reims gratefully acknowledges the sacrifices made by thousands of its defenders here and it has been decided that this sacred ground is a part of this city's heritage.
 The name of Fort de la Pompelle deserves to be forever immortalized in the annals of the fatherland.”